lemonade-sdk/playable-data/data/README.md

 These folders contain:
 - A base game script, whose name matches the name of the folder (e.g., space_invaders/space_invaders.py).
+- Multiple base game variants (e.g., asteroids_1.py, asteroids_2.py, etc.) - different implementations of the same base game with varied coding styles, visual choices, and game balance.
 - A few remix scripts, which use the base script as a starting point and then make some modification to the game.
 - A few remixes-of-remixes.

+> Note: an underscore `_` in the directory name indicates that the directory should be skipped.
+This is useful for game data that is not fully ready yet.

 ## PyGame scripts
 The format of each script is: